cheesestringer/property-seeker/README.md

 ### Disclaimer

-This extension is not connected with, or approved by, Domain Group.
+This extension is not connected with, or approved by, Domain Group or REA Group.

 ### Acknowledgements